chekouo/BIPnet/README.md

 # BIPnet

-# This is the backpay package
+ This is the BIPnet package

-# License: GPL
+ License: GPL

-# For more information please contact thierry.chekouotekou@ucalgary.ca
+ For more information please contact thierry.chekouotekou@ucalgary.ca

 # Installation